ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 # Run a cluster with MEV enabled

 :::caution
-Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
+Charon is in an beta state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
 :::

 This quickstart guide focuses on configuring the builder API for Charon and supported validator and consensus clients.